-Joyciline Jepkosgei takes down a superstar and fellow Kenyan to win NYC Marathon
+Two Kenyans win 2019 NYC Marathon

 The world record holder in the half marathon, Jepkosgei finished first among tens of thousands of competitors, according to a tweet from the New York City Marathon.

-Though Jepkosgei has only been running professionally since 2015, she's already compiled an impressive catalog of accomplishments: She's collected silver medals at the 2017 World Half Marathon Championships in Valencia, Spain, earned a bronze medal in the 2016 African Championships and set numerous world records with her times in the half marathon, 10-kilometer, 15-kilometer and 20-kilometer races.
+Though Jepkosgei has been running professionally only since 2015, she's already compiled an impressive catalog of accomplishments: She's collected silver medals at the 2017 World Half Marathon Championships in Valencia, Spain, earned a bronze medal in the 2016 African Championships and set world records with her times in the half marathon, 10-kilometer, 15-kilometer and 20-kilometer races.

 In March, during her first trip to the United States, she won the NYC Half.